 HALFMILE PCT MAPS

-This is the most comprehensive and complete set of PCT maps available—and they’re completely FREE!
-PCT hiker “Halfmile” (and his partners) have thru-hiked and mapped the entire length of the PCT, from the California/Mexico border at Campo to the Washington/Canada border at Monument 78 near Manning Park.
-Using high-gain GPS receivers, Halfmile’s team hiked the entire trail in 2014 to assemble the most accurate PCT mileage measurement to-date.
-They rehiked the PCT in 2016 and filled in even more detail and corrected a few errors.
+Current as of 2018, this PCT map set is completely FREE!
+Compiled and updated annually by thru-hiker “Halfmile,” and his PCT mapping partners, these maps cover the entire length of the PCT, from the California/Mexico border at Campo to the Washington/Canada border at Monument 78 near Manning Park.
+The team employs high-gain GPS receivers to assemble the most accurate PCT mileage measurements possible.
 The Halfmile map information was used and verified for the measurements in Hiking the Pacific Crest Trail: Oregon.

 These large-format, full-color topographic maps are not so practical for on-trail use, but are extremely beneficial in helping you plot your PCT hiking adventure, whether it’s for a few days or a few weeks.
 For Oregon, there are eight map segments, available in two bundles: Southern Oregon (Map #7), which begins in Seiad Valley (in California) and covers the PCT north to Willamette Pass, and Northern Oregon (Map #8), which covers the PCT from Willamette Pass to the Bridge of the Gods on the Columbia River.